App Development 11 Mar, 2025

 Follow the guidelines above to write a draft script, then review to ensure it covers the test objectives and has a sensible timeline.
 Please take note that estimating usability testing time will get better with experience, but it takes 30-45 minutes, generally.

-When you review the script yourself, get a second opinion on your draft before doing a practice run.
+When you review the app usability test script yourself, get a second opinion on your draft before doing a practice run.
 It will help in working out the kinks and making edits as needed so that you are ready for the official test.

 That said, are you ready to write your usability testing script?